dong-an/dong-an.github.io/_pages/about.md

 News
 ======
+* 2025/03, I will serve as a PC member of [AQIS 2025](http://aqis-conf.org/2025/).
+Talk and poster submissions are welcome!
-* 2024/12, our papers "Quantum algorithm for linear non-unitary dynamics with near-optimal dependence on all parameters" and "Laplace transform based quantum eigenvalue transformation via linear combination of Hamiltonian simulation" were accepted as a merged talk by the 28th Quantum Information Processing Conference (QIP2025).
+* 2024/12, our papers "Quantum algorithm for linear non-unitary dynamics with near-optimal dependence on all parameters" and "Laplace transform based quantum eigenvalue transformation via linear combination of Hamiltonian simulation" were accepted as a merged talk by [QIP 2025](https://rsvp.duke.edu/event/qip2025/home).
 * 2024/09, I joined Beijing International Center for Mathematical Research (BICMR), Peking University as an assistant professor.

 Joining us